-US braces for storm expected to hit the east coast as Hurricane Imelda in coming days
+US braces for storm expected to hit the East Coast as Hurricane Imelda in coming days

 The storm could bring high winds and heavy rain, which could produce flooding, he said.
 The state was prepositioning search and rescue crews over the weekend.

-Humberto had maximum sustained winds of 155 mph (250 kph), according to the National Hurricane Center in Miami, making it a Category 4 hurricane.
-It was located about 585 miles (945 kilometers) south of Bermuda and was moving west-northwest at 13 mph (20 kph).
+Humberto weakened slightly on Sunday but still had maximum powerful sustained winds of 150 mph (240 kph), according to the National Hurricane Center in Miami, making it a Category 4 hurricane.
+It was located about 535 miles (861 kilometers) south of Bermuda and was moving west-northwest at 13 mph (20 kph).

+She said that other than basic storm preparation — like buying batteries and storm-proofing windows — people in the area were living life as normal on Sunday, ahead of the impending storm.

+“People are still out and about.
+People are still walking on the beach,” Dagostino said, adding that school and sports games haven't been canceled.

 Tropical Depression Nine was threatening parts of Cuba and the Bahamas with heavy rainfall and flash flooding, with portions of the latter under a tropical storm warning.
-More warnings and watches were expected later Sunday, the hurricane center said.
+Eastern Florida and coastal Georgia are also likely to experience tropical storm conditions.

+On Sunday morning Tropical Depression Nine was about 300 miles (483 kilometers) northwest of eastern Cuba and 95 miles (153 kilometers) west of the central Bahamas, crawling northward at 7 mph (11 kph).

-The Bahamas’ Department of Meteorology urged people in the northwest and central islands, which include Nassau, Andros Island, San Salvador and Long Island, to “make final preparations” for tropical storm conditions.
-The agency said it expected the center of the system to move across that region throughout Sunday.
+The Bahamas’ Department of Meteorology said moderate to heavy rains would continue over the northwest and central islands, which include Nassau, Andros Island, San Salvador and Long Island, as the system moved slowly on Sunday.
+The National Hurricane Center in Miami predicted rainfall in that region to reach between 6 inches (15 centimeters) and 12 inches (30 centimeters), with some isolated areas seeing up to 10 inches (25 centimeters).

 The tropical disturbance brought heavy rains to the Dominican Republic on Friday, leading authorities to evacuate hundreds of people and declare a red alert in five provinces.